-The Amazonian rainforest is the largest emitter of biogenic primary hydrocarbons on Earth (e.g. Guenther et al., 2012).
-Photochemistry in this tropical region is particularly intense all year long, which stimulates the oxidation of the biogenic primary compounds by oxidants such as ozone and OH radicals.
-This part of the world is consequently a substantial source of Secondary Organic Aerosol (SOA) (Martin et al., 2010; Chen et al., 2015a) produced by condensation of oxygenated secondary organic species formed from gas and aqueous phase oxidation of biogenic compounds (Claeys, 2004; Carlton et al., 2009; Paulot et al., 2009).
-On the other hand, the city of Manaus (Brazil) is a source of anthropogenic pollution with 2.1 million inhabitants, ca. 600000 vehicles in circulation and 78 thermal power plants in its close surroundings (Abou Rafee et al., 2017).
-Manaus is situated at the confluence of the Rio Negro and Solimões rivers that subsequently form the Amazon River (Fig. 1).
-This metropolis is isolated from the rest of South American populated areas by over 1000 km of Amazonian tropical rainforest in every direction (e.g. Martin et al., 2016).
+The Amazonian rainforest is the largest emitter of biogenic primary hydrocarbons on Earth (e.g., Guenther et al., 2012).
+Photochemistry in this tropical region is more photochemically active than other regions throughout most of the year, which stimulates the oxidation of the biogenic primary compounds by oxidants such as ozone and OH radicals.
+This part of the world is consequently a substantial source of secondary organic aerosol (SOA) (Martin et al., 2010; Chen et al., 2015a) produced by the condensation of oxygenated secondary organic species formed from the gas- and aqueous-phase oxidation of biogenic compounds (Claeys, 2004; Carlton et al., 2009; Paulot et al., 2009).
+On the other hand, the city of Manaus, Brazil, is a source of anthropogenic pollution with 2.1 million inhabitants, ca. 600 000 vehicles in circulation and 78 thermal power plants in its close surroundings (Abou Rafee et al., 2017).
+Manaus is situated at the confluence of the Rio Negro and Solimões River that subsequently form the Amazon River (Fig. 1).
+This metropolis is isolated from the rest of South American populated areas by over 1000 km of Amazonian tropical rainforest in every direction (e.g., Martin et al., 2016).
 Manaus is therefore a point source of urban pollution in a vast rainforest, making it an ideal place to study chemical interactions of biogenic and anthropogenic compounds.
-The Observations and Modeling of the Green Ocean Amazon (GoAmazon 2014/5) experiment was designed to characterize the anthropogenic perturbations to the clean air masses influenced by Amazonian natural emissions (Martin et al., 2016).
+The Observations and Modeling of the Green Ocean Amazon (GoAmazon 2014/5) experiment was designed to characterize the anthropogenic perturbations in the clean air masses influenced by Amazonian natural emissions (Martin et al., 2016).
 The main instrumented site (T3) was situated approx. 70 km southwest of Manaus (see Fig. 1).
-In addition, the US Department of Energy (DOE) Gulfstream research aircraft (G-1) conducted 16 research flights to sample the Manaus plume as it was transported downwind and over the Amazon forest (Martin et al., 2016; Shilling et al., 2018).
+In addition, the U.S. Department of Energy's (DOE) Gulfstream research aircraft (G-1) conducted 16 research flights to sample the Manaus plume as it was transported downwind and over the Amazon forest (Martin et al., 2016; Shilling et al., 2018).
 With varying meteorological conditions, this allowed sampling of clean background air from the Amazon basin and polluted air from Manaus (Martin et al., 2016).

-Several studies have already shown that the overall composition of particulate matter (PM) in remote areas is distinctly different from urban areas, with anthropogenic PM being characterized by more sulfates and hydrocarbon-like compounds, whereas remote PM contains more oxidized organic matter (e.g. Xu et al., 2015; Budisulistiorini et al., 2016).
-In the Manaus environment, biogenic molecules would interact with the chemistry resulting from anthropogenic emissions. de Sá et al. (2018) have shown that the majority of sub micrometer particle mass at the T3 site is secondary.
-Would SOA retain their biogenic nature and how would they exhibit anthropogenic influence?
-For instance Aerosol Mass Spectrometer (AMS) measurements reported by de Sá et al. (2017) have shown that the contribution of epoxydiols derived from isoprene to SOA (IEPOX-SOA) amounts to 11 to 17% of the total organic mass when the Manaus plume is sampled, compared to 19 to 26% under background conditions.
-Using an Oxidation Flow reactor (OFR) and tracers for different source types, Palm et al. (2018) concluded that the Volatile Organic Compounds (VOC) and Intermediate Volatility Organic Compounds (IVOC) sampled during GoAmazon2014/5 could form SOA whose origin would be dominated by biogenic sources during the dry season, and by both biogenic and anthropogenic sources during the wet season.
+Several studies have already shown that the overall composition of particulate matter (PM) in remote areas is distinctly different from urban areas, with anthropogenic PM being characterized by more sulfates and hydrocarbon-like compounds, whereas remote PM contains more oxidized organic matter (e.g., Xu et al., 2015; Budisulistiorini et al., 2016).
+In the Manaus environment, biogenic molecules would interact with the chemistry resulting from anthropogenic emissions.
+It has been shown by de Sá et al. (2018) that the majority of submicrometer particle masses at the T3 site is secondary.
+Several studies have investigated how the biogenic nature of the SOA is affected by anthropogenic influence.
+For instance, aerosol mass spectrometer (AMS) measurements reported by de Sá et al. (2017) have shown that the contribution of epoxydiols derived from isoprene to SOA (IEPOX-SOA) amounts to 11% to 17% of the total organic mass when the Manaus plume is sampled, compared to 19% to 26% under background conditions.
+Using an oxidation flow reactor (OFR) and tracers for different source types, Palm et al. (2018) concluded that the volatile organic compounds (VOCs) and intermediate-volatility organic compounds (IVOCs) sampled during GoAmazon 2014/5 could form SOAs whose origin would be dominated by biogenic sources during the dry season and by both biogenic and anthropogenic sources during the wet season.
 With a regional model study of the GoAmazon 2014/5 situation, Shrivastava et al. (2019) concluded that the higher oxidative capacity in the urban plume results in an enhancement of biogenic SOA production.